flopp999/NIBEUplink-Domoticz/README.md

 Copy your System ID and paste to NIBEUplink hardware in Domoticz

 # Charge from your electricity company
 You need to add the total extra charge your electricity company have, without taxes
+e.g. Tibber have 1.59 at the moment

 # Access code
 You need to create an Access code before first use